-This short guide shows you how to hide mounted drives from the Ubuntu Dock in Ubuntu 19.10.
+Here’s a short guide showing you how to hide mounted drives from the Ubuntu Dock in Ubuntu 19.10 and 20.04 LTS.

 You insert a USB stick, an SD card and, or external drive and —BAM!
 An icon for it instantly appears in the Ubuntu Dock.
 You can click the icon to open it in the file manager, or right-click on it to access a

 Safely Remove option.

 But not everyone needs or wants instant access to their mounted drives.

 And if multiple different removable drives are attached at any one time — think: an SD card, external USB drive, and a Google Drive mount — the dock can get rather crowded quite quickly.

 Thankfully you can turn the feature off and stop mounted drives from showing up in the Ubuntu Dock.
 Access isn’t nuked entirely; can continue to access your removable drives using the Nautilus file manager to browse/open/eject them.

 To stop mounted drives from showing in the Ubuntu Dock in Ubuntu 22.04 LTS:

 - Open Settings

 - Click ‘configure dock behaviour’ in the Dock section